RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - `descending`, `d`, `ascending`, and `a` are examples of valid inputs.

-    - If not specified the default input will be None.

 * ##### max_results

     - The maximum number of results to return.
 If not provided all results will be returned.

-    - Acceptable input types: integer.
+    - Acceptable input types: int.

     - This is not a required parameter and may be omitted.

     - `5`, `10`, and `50` are examples of valid inputs.

-    - If not specified the default input will be None.
+    - The values for this parameter can range from a minimum value of 0 to a maximum value of inf.

 ### filter_results(action=sort_by_node_attribute)